at Advocates for Children

 New York, NY 10001

-The McKinney-Vento Act requires all Local Educational Agencies (LEAs), which includes all school districts, charter schools, and BOCES, to designate an appropriate staff person to serve as the McKinney-Vento Liaison, to help students in temporary housing and their families.
-The McKinney-Vento liaison is sometimes referred to as the homeless liaison.
-Click on the links below for tools that liaisons can use in helping to answer general questions about the McKinney-Vento Act.
+All Local Educational Agencies (LEAs), which includes all school districts, charter schools, and BOCES, must designate an appropriate staff person to serve as the McKinney-Vento liaison to help students in temporary housing and their families.
+Read about the McKinney-Vento liaison responsibilities and our Top 10 Resources for Liaisons, look up the contact information for your McKinney-Vento liaison, or update your liaison contact information.